Legion-one3/Guess-the-number-game/README.md

 Mohin K and Edd G

 # Team managed by -
-Maryam M and Sinead S
+Maryam N and Sinead S